Midyan3/RHENU/README.md

 # RHENU — Preview Showcase (≈95% Complete)

 RHENU is a full-stack digital reading platform for **light novels, manga, and books**.
+What makes it different from other reading platforms is that it is not just text on a screen.
+Authors can add **music, background cues, and immersive effects** that change as you read, giving the story a soundtrack and atmosphere that matches the moment.
+Readers get more than a PDF, they get an experience.
+Authors get full control over how that experience feels, since they can edit and sync the audio and visuals directly to their chapters.

 This README presents a structured, image-driven preview of the current build.
-The product is ~95% complete; remaining work is polish, minor fixes, and final launch tasks.
+The product is ~95% complete, with most major features working.
+What remains is polish, minor fixes, and final launch tasks.

 ---